 More Great Pecan Desserts

-If you like pecan desserts that are a little bit cakey and a little bit gooey, caramel pecan dream bars are for you.
+If you like pecan recipes that are a little bit cakey and a little bit gooey, caramel pecan dream bars are for you.
 They have a simple crust made from a cake mix topped with a lovely filling of condensed milk, toffee bits, and pecans.

 For an extra decadent treat, make a caramel pecan cheesecake.
 There are layers of caramel and pecan both above and below the creamy cheesecake.